Free Shipping on all orders over $150

 Indeed, this period of life – called perimenopause – is when your hormone levels are gradually adjusting, and the changes are barely perceptible over the short term.

-But then one day, you reflect back on how energetic you used to be when you were “younger” and realise that you are not as sprightly as you used to be.
+But then one day, you look back on how energetic you used to be when you were “younger” and realise that you’re not as sprightly as you used to be.
 Could it be lack of good quality sleep?

 Take this quick sleep test to find out if you’re getting the sleep you need.